Sample Complexity of Variance-reduced Distributionally Robust Q-learning: The Empirical Robust Bellman Operator: KL Case

 In order to employ the analysis outlined in the previous section, the empirical Bellman operators need to be contraction mappings.
 Indeed, we have \begin{lemma} $\widehat{\mathbf{T}}$ is a monotonic $\gamma$-contraction. \end{lemma} Direct consequences of $\widehat{\mathbf{T}}$ being a $\gamma$-contraction with $\gamma < 1$ are the following bounds: \begin{lemma} The following two bounds hold with probability 1:

 and

 \end{lemma}

-As motivated in the previous section, in order to obtain a desired complexity dependence on problem primitives, we need to develop good bounds on the bias and the variance of the empirical Bellman operator.
+As motivated in the paper, to obtain a desired complexity dependence on problem primitives, we need to develop good bounds on the bias and the variance of the empirical Bellman operator.
 We define the span seminorm of the $q$-function as $\spnorm{q} := \max_{s,a}q(s,a) - \min_{s,a}q(s,a)$ and $\spnorm{q}\leq (1-\gamma)^{-1}$.
 The proofs of the following propositions are in Appendix \ref{proof:propostions}. \begin{proposition} The empirical DR Bellman operator satisfies the following variance bound: